oasis-tcs/openc2-oc2ls/oc2ls.md

 -   5.4-2 MUST implement JSON serialization of generated Responses in accordance with [[RFC7493]](#rfc7493).

--   5.4-3 MUST implement JSON serialization of received Commands in accordance with [[RFC7493]](#rfc7493).
+-   5.4-3 MUST implement JSON deserialization of received Commands in accordance with [[RFC7493]](#rfc7493).

 -------